-The campus security manager will issue reminders regarding Texas Wesleyan Alerts, at least once per semester, to faculty, staff and students.
+The Director of Campus Security will issue reminders regarding Texas Wesleyan Alerts, at least once per semester, to faculty, staff, and students.
 Reminders will include the need to update personal contact information.
-The Office of Human Resources will also request copies of any opt-out forms from the registrar each semester.
+The Office of Human Resources will also request copies of any opt-out forms from the Registrar each semester.